 1 hour lecture, 3-9 hours lab (GR or P/NP).
-Prerequisite or Co-requisite: EDUC 1 Acceptable for credit: UC/CSU.
+Prerequisite or Co-requisite: EDUC 1

 Course study under this section may be repeated one time for a maximum of 4 units.
 Supervised field experience in education: Strategies in teaching and/or tutoring in one of a variety of disciplines.
 0802.00